-Thank you for your interest in presenting at the 2018 ASHP Midyear Clinical Meeting!
+Thank you for your interest in presenting at the 2020 ASHP Midyear Clinical Meeting!

 This document will assist you in the preparation of your submission for a Management Case Study (MCS).
 The number of accepted management case studies will be limited and it is anticipated to be a highly competitive process.
-Each primary author is allowed only one MCS submission.